stosh689/stosh689/README.md

 	•	Ensure the correct environment (TensorFlow, Keras, etc.) and dependencies are set up for training and testing the model.

 solid foundation for high-quality depth map generation and filtering tasks.

+Currently, I don’t have the capability to run code directly in this environment.
+However, you can test the model on your local machine or a cloud platform like Google Colab, which provides a similar environment for running and testing machine learning models.

+Here’s how you can test the model on your local setup:

+Step-by-Step Testing:
+	1. Install Necessary Dependencies:
+If you haven’t installed the required libraries yet, make sure to do so by running:

+pip install tensorflow matplotlib numpy

+	2. Prepare the Dataset:
+	•	Ensure that the dataset you’re using (like KITTI or NYU Depth V2) is properly loaded into your environment.
+	•	Place the dataset in the correct directory (path_to_train_data) and ensure that the format is compatible with ImageDataGenerator.
+	3. Training the Model:
+Run the training script in a Python environment or Jupyter Notebook.

+# Assuming the script is named train_depth_estimation.py
+python train_depth_estimation.py

+	4. Testing the Model:
+After training, you can evaluate the model using the y_true and y_pred from your test set.

+# Test your model
+y_true = np.array([])  # Replace with actual test labels (depth ground truth)
+y_pred = model.predict(test_generator)  # Test on your test data

+mae, psnr, ssim = evaluate_model(y_true, y_pred)
+print(f"MAE: {mae}, PSNR: {psnr}, SSIM: {ssim}")

+This will give you the Mean Absolute Error (MAE), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index (SSIM) for evaluating the depth estimation accuracy and the visual quality of the predictions.

+	5. Visualizing the Predictions:
+You can visualize the output depth map prediction using matplotlib:

+plt.imshow(y_pred[0])  # Show depth map for the first test sample plt.show()

+	6. Saving and Reloading the Model:
+To save and reload your trained model:

+model.save('depth_estimation_model_A++.h5')
+loaded_model = tf.keras.models.load_model('depth_estimation_model_A++.h5')

+By following these steps, you will be able to test your model and evaluate its performance on your dataset.
+Let me know if you need more help with the setup or testing process!